Preventing Exposure to Lead

 Work to Keep Hands and Objects Out of Your Child’s Mouth

-Changing some of your and your child’s behaviors may be necessary in order to reduce exposure to lead-based paint and dust.
+Changing some behaviors may be necessary in order to reduce exposure to lead-based paint and dust.

 • Infants and toddlers have a tendency to put their fingers in their mouths.
 This is one of the main ways that small children accidentally eat lead.

 • As much as possible, try to break or avoid thumb sucking habits.
-Try to keep your child from putting their hands in their mouth.
+Try to keep the child from putting their hands in their mouth.

 • Don’t allow children to put objects in their mouths.